EuroLeague MVP

-Sasha Vezenkov was the first Bulgarian winner, as he won the award in 2023.

 J.C.
 Navarro was the first Spanish winner, as he won the award in 2009.

 Andrei Kirilenko was the first Russian winner of the award in 2012.

 Sergio Rodríguez won the award in 2014.

 Nemanja Bjelica was the second Serbian award winner.

 Luka Dončić was the youngest winner of the award at 19 years old in 2018.

-The EuroLeague MVP, or EuroLeague Regular Season MVP, is the award bestowed to the player that is deemed to be the "Most Valuable Player" during the regular season of the EuroLeague.
+The EuroLeague MVP, or EuroLeague Season MVP, is the award bestowed to the player that is deemed to be the "Most Valuable Player" during the regular season of the EuroLeague.
 The EuroLeague is the top-tier level European-wide men's professional club basketball league in Europe.
 The award has existed and been awarded by the EuroLeague since the 2004–05 season.
 It was originally awarded based on performance during league's regular season, top 16 stage, playoffs and/or play-in.
 Currently, it is awarded based solely on regular season performance.